MindeKing/TipsModAutoLang/README.md

 yt-dlp - for inspiration.

-AI coding tools - for sometimes the only way to do something the right way is to see it done the wrong way first.
+AI coding tools - for, sometimes, the only way to do something the right way is to first see it done the wrong way.
 (Also because I knew literally nothing about batch script before going into this, and CGPT is a significantly better "search engine" for this stuff than Google.)

 My father, sibling, and those I know online who claimed to want to assist with bug testing (you know who you are).